 During her three decades as a staff writer at The Washington Post, Amy Goldstein’s journalism has taken her from homeless shelters to Air Force One.
 She relishes a good breaking news story as much as an in-depth investigation.
 She is especially drawn to stories that lie at the intersection of politics and public policy and explore the effects of both on ordinary people.
-Janesville, An American Story, her first book, reflects that.
+Her book, Janesville, An American Story, reflects that passion.

-Amy currently is The Post’s national health-care policy writer, the newspaper’s main reporter covering the Affordable Care Act and Republican efforts to dismantle it.
-She has written about an array of other social policy issues: Medicare, Medicaid, Social Security, welfare, housing, and the strains placed on the social safety net.
+Amy currently is The Post’s national health-care policy writer, the newspaper’s main reporter covering the Affordable Care Act and ways that Republicans and Democrats are trying to reshape the U.S. health care system.
+She also has been centrally involved in covering the coronavirus pandemic and its consequences.
+Over the years, she has written about an array of other social policy issues: Medicare, Medicaid, Social Security, welfare, housing, and the strains placed on the social safety net.
 During the presidency of George W. Bush, she was a White House reporter, with an emphasis on domestic policy.
-She has covered many notable news events, from the Monica Lewinsky scandal to the past six Supreme Court nominations.
+She has covered many notable news events, from the Monica Lewinsky scandal to six of the past eight Supreme Court nominations.
 Amy was part of a team of Washington Post reporters awarded the 2002 Pulitzer Prize for national reporting for the newspaper’s coverage of 9-11 and the government’s response to the attacks.
-She was a 2009 Pulitzer Prize finalist for national reporting for an investigative series she co-wrote with Post colleague Dana Priest on the medical treatment of immigrants detained by the federal government.
+She was a 2009 Pulitzer Prize finalist for national reporting for an investigative series she co-wrote with a Post colleague Dana Priest on the medical treatment of immigrants detained by the federal government.

 Before joining The Post in 1987, Amy worked at the Baltimore Sun and the Ledger-Star and Virginian-Pilot in Norfolk, Virginia.

 Amy grew up in Rochester, New York.
 She holds an AB in American Civilization, magna cum laude, from Brown University.
-At Harvard University, she was a Nieman fellow in 2004-05 and a fellow at the Radcliffe Institute for Advanced Study in 2011-12.
-She also has been a visiting scholar at the University of Wisconsin-Madison’s Institute for Research on Poverty, a public policy scholar at the Woodrow Wilson International Center for Scholars, a visiting journalist at the American Institutes for Research, and a fellow at Georgetown University’s Kalmanovitz Initiative for Labor and the Working Poor.
+At Harvard University, she was a fellow at the Nieman Foundation for Journalism in 2004-05 and at the Radcliffe Institute for Advanced Study in 2011-12.
+She also has been a visiting scholar at the University of Wisconsin-Madison’s Institute for Research on Poverty, a public policy scholar at the Woodrow Wilson International Center for Scholars, a visiting journalist at the American Institutes for Research, and a practitioner fellow at Georgetown University’s Kalmanovitz Initiative for Labor and the Working Poor.

 She lives in Washington, DC.